 Peter Duncan, Michel Aubin, Neil Champagne and André Ste-Marie each took their turn as Chair of the foundation's board.
 Today, Sylvie Caron is the proud president.

-In the time since the foundation was created 15 years ago, thanks to the generosity of its partners and sponsors, the Fondation has distributed more than two million, one hundred fifty thousand ($2,150,000) dollars to help disadvantaged youth in the MRC des Laurentides.
+In the time since the foundation was created 20 years ago, thanks to the generosity of its partners and sponsors, the Fondation has distributed more than three million four hundred thousand forty-five ($3,445,000) dollars to help disadvantaged youth in the MRC des Laurentides.
 The Fondation des 24 h de Tremblant – the foundation born of the 24h athletic events – is an important partner of the Fondation Tremblant..

 The Tremblant Foundation’s main objective is to help the underprivileged children of the MRC des Laurentides territory to attain a better quality of life and develop their full potential in the areas of sports, education, art and cultural activities.